-Former Jordan and McLaren F1 driver Brundle has made his name in media as a fantastic F1 commentator first and foremost - but Sunday's race in Miami saw him in the headlines for a rather more humourous reason.
+Former Jordan and McLaren F1 driver Brundle has made his name in media as a fantastic F1 commentator first and foremost - but last year's F1 race in Miami saw him in the headlines for a rather more humourous reason.

 Brundle approached prospective NBA hotshot Paolo Bonchero for an interview on the starting grid - but, unfortunately, made the slight error of thinking that Bonchero was in fact the American footballer and Kansas City Chiefs quarter back Patrick Mahomes.

-There's no doubt that Brundle, who sat on the F1 podium nine times during his career, is one of the great sports broadcasters of his generation, but his career has been dotted with similarly hilarious moments to Sunday's case of mistaken identity.
+There's no doubt that Brundle, who sat on the F1 podium nine times during his career, is one of the great sports broadcasters of his generation, but his career has been dotted with similarly hilarious moments to the case of mistaken identity in Miami last year.

 Martin Brundle: The funniest grid walk moments from Sky F1 commentator